FontCustom/fontcustom/README.md

 **Save CSS and fonts to different locations**

-Input vectors and templates can live in different places; output fonts, css, and the preview document can be saved separately.
-This is best managed from `fontcustom.yml`.
+You can save generated fonts, CSS, and other files to different locations by using `fontcustom.yml`.
+Font Custom can also read input vectors and templates from different places.

 Just edit the `input` and `output` YAML hashes and their corresponding keys.

 **Generate LESS, Stylus, and other files**